-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in New Jersey

 New Jersey law requires all drivers to carry auto insurance.
-In 1992, the state established the “New Jersey Personal Automobile Insurance Plan” (NJ PAIP) to help high risk drivers, who have been unable to find auto insurance in the voluntary market, to meet the requirements.
+In 1992 the state established the New Jersey Personal Automobile Insurance Plan (NJ PAIP) to help high-risk drivers who have been unable to find auto insurance in the voluntary market to meet the requirements.

 What is the New Jersey Personal Auto Insurance Plan (PAIP)?

-New Jersey PAIP Eligibility
+New Jersey PAIP eligibility

-- live in New Jersey
+- Live in New Jersey

-- have a car registered (or about to be registered) in New Jersey
+- Have a car registered (or about to be registered) in New Jersey

-- have a valid driver’s license in New Jersey
+- Have a valid driver’s license in New Jersey

-- you don’t have a valid driver’s license
+- Don’t have a valid driver’s license

 You can reapply for insurance as soon as the problem that caused your ineligibility is resolved.

-New Jersey insurers offer high risk drivers the same mandatory coverages as those normally found in the voluntary market.
+New Jersey insurers offer high-risk drivers the same mandatory coverages as those normally found in the voluntary market.
 These include:

-|$5,000 per accident||$5,000 up to $100,000 or more|
+|$5,000 per accident||$5,000 (up to $100,000 or more)|

-|Personal Injury Protection (PIP)||$15,000 per person per accident - up to $250,000 for certain injuries||$15,000 per person per accident up to $250,000 or more for certain injuries*|
+|Personal injury protection (PIP)||$15,000 per person per accident + up to $250,000 for certain injuries||$15,000 per person per accident + up to $250,000 or more for certain injuries*|

 Naturally, the higher your coverage amount, the higher your premium will be.